ajohnston49/IvyTech-SDEV265-Fall2025-BlueTeam-Project/README.md

 •	Pygame Used for all game rendering and logic.
 Install via pip.

+•	Pillow — Used for image handling in Makayla’s game

 •	Visual Studio Code (VS Code) This project was built and tested in VS Code.
 While other IDEs may work, VS Code is recommended for best compatibility.

 Installation Steps